apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 This is an external/internal connection string as well as an optional chRoot to an already running Zookeeeper ensemble.
 If you provide an external connection string, you do not _have_ to provide an internal one as well.

+#### ACLs

+The Solr Operator allows for users to specify ZK ACL references in their Solr Cloud CRDs.
+The user must specify the name of a secret that resides in the same namespace as the cloud, that contains an ACL username value and an ACL password value.
+This ACL must have admin permissions for the [chroot](#chroot) given.

+The ACL information can be provided through an ADMIN acl and a READ ONLY acl.
+- Admin: `SolrCloud.spec.zookeeperRef.connectionInfo.acl`
+- Read Only: `SolrCloud.spec.zookeeperRef.connectionInfo.readOnlyAcl`

+All ACL fields are **required** if an ACL is used.

+- **`secret`** - The name of the secret, in the same namespace as the SolrCloud, that contains the admin ACL username and password.
+- **`usernameKey`** - The name of the key in the provided secret that stores the admin ACL username.
+- **`usernameKey`** - The name of the key in the provided secret that stores the admin ACL password.

 ### Provided Instance